mdlavallee92/CaprPhenotypePheburary/README.md

 # Organization

 This repository is not an R package so it follows a non-standard organizational structure.
 Please use the Rproj when collaborating but be sure to no upload .Rhistory to any branch in the repository, it should be set in the .gitignore.
-There are three primary folders in this repository: results, inst, and R. The results folder contains the code for each day in Phenotype Pheburary labeled day 1 through day 28.
-Within each dat folder there are subfolders for R scripts, json, and output txt files.
-Place work within these folders for each day you work on.
-At the top of each R file, please provide a summary of the cohort you are working and the names of the collaborators for that cohort.
-In the inst folder add any relevant installation files needed for this project.
-It may be left blank if no installation files are required.
-In the R folder please add dependent R functions relevant to the project.
+There are two primary folders in this repository: results and extras.
 The organization of the project is subject to change as the project progresses.

+- **results**: contains the code for each day in Phenotype Pheburary labeled day 1 through day 28.
+  - *R*: contains R scripts relevant to creating cohort definitions using Capr
+  - *json*: contains output json files of the cohort definition
+  - *output*: contains txt files of R calls if you use `Capr::writeCaprCall`
+- **extras**: contains codeToRun.R which users should use to configure their R session to construct Capr scripts.
+The codeToRun.R file is a template.
+Please fill in credentials locally only.
+The file is subject to .gitignore but please be sure you do not push credentials to github.

 # Capr Issues

 If you encounter any bugs with Capr, please post an issue first to this repository so that it can be reviewed.
 After review, the bug may be escalated to an issue in the Capr repository if it is thought to be an issue with the package.
 Please dont post issues directly to Capr, so that they can be reviewed and discussed first.